-Decon Processed Water (DPW) will be used to flush the Sediment Transfer Pump and lines, source tanks, SRST bottom nozzle, discharge lines and Solids Handling Pumps.
-Existing pumps (DPW-P-1A&B) will provide flush water through hose connections at the Sediment Transfer Pump and at each source tank.
+Decon Processed Water (DPW) is used to flush the Sediment Transfer Pump and lines, source tanks, SRST bottom nozzle, discharge lines and Solids Handling Pumps.
+Decon Processed Water Pumps (DPM-P-12A&B) provide flush water through hose connections at the Sediment Transfer Pump and at each source tank.
 Post-sediment transfer flush can be performed from these connections in forward and backflush flowpaths.
-In addition, DPW will be supplied for backbumping the SRST bottom nozzle area as well as for forward and backflushing capabilities of the discharge lines and solids handling pumps.
-This will minimize any residual buildup and potential hot spots.
+In addition, DPW is supplied for backflushing the SRST bottom nozzle area as well as for forward and backflushing capabilities of the discharge lines and solids handling pumps.
+This minimizes any residual buildup and potential hot spots.